JMG1995/techdegree-project11/README.md

 This project was an introduction to using React in a real world application.
 It uses the 'axios' API to fetch data from the Flickr site and display it on the screen.

 ## Setting up:
-To use this application, create a file named 'Config.js' in the src directory and set it up as follows:
+To use this application, first clone the repo and run `npm install`.
+Then create a file named 'Config.js' in the top directory and set it up as follows:

     const apiKey = 'YOUR_API_KEY';